 Slow Cooker Corned Beef

 Say good-bye to tough, dry corned beef and say hello to this incredibly simple to prepare, deliciously fork-tender Slow Cooker Corned Beef.
-A hearty and filling one pot meal that also makes the sandwich leftovers of your dreams!
+A hearty and filling one pot meal that includes potatoes and cabbage; and that will also make the sandwich leftovers of your dreams!

 Okay, let’s be honest, I think over the years corned beef has gotten a bad rap.